gulabry/VimeoPlayer/README.md

 # VimeoPlayer

-- Disclosure: Some videos from the Vimeo API do not load properally.

 ### Architecture:

 - I am using a basic MVC style along with certain manager classes to handle loading of assets and model data.